amicuchu/NintendoClientsWiki/Game-Server-Overview.md

 ## General
-Nintendo offers a networking library called NEX.
-This library does everything that's needed to connect and talk to game servers.
+Nintendo offers two networking libraries to developers: NEX and PIA.

+NEX provides functions to connect and talk to game servers.
 It's not actually written by Nintendo itself.
 Rather, it's a version of [Quazal Rendez-Vous](http://www.quazal.com/rendez-vous.htm) written specifically for Nintendo.
 Thus, some things like the [[PRUDP Protocol]] may be seen in other games that use Quazal.

-NEX was first used on 3DS, later on Wii U, and now it's being used on Switch.
-While the underlying library is the same, it has received various (big) updates throughout its lifetime.
+PIA sets up and maintains peer-to-peer connections, and allows games to send both reliable and unreliable packets to other consoles.
+This library cannot be used without NEX, since NEX must be used to perform match making and NAT traversal.

 ### The protocols used by NEX
 At the lowest level, NEX uses a transport protocol called [PRUDP](PRUDP-Protocol).
 The main purpose of this protocol is to reliably send UDP packets, but it also offers encryption and compression algorithms.
 Nintendo doesn't use compression however.